77xt/bin-proxy/README.md

 ## what is this used for

 I got into a situation at work where a program A launched another program B.
 I had the need to enable some debug feature flags on B when called by A,
-without having to rebuild A or launch B with a manually copyied setup.
+without having to rebuild A or launch B with a manually copied setup.

 ## how does this work